Dan-At-Ada/DAT1-Assignment/README.md

 - Create SQL commands to setup the database tables
 - Import precursor data into database
 - Write SQL queries to retrieve and manipulate data according to the business requirements
-- Test the SQL queries using sqlite3
+- Test the SQL queries

 ## ⚙️ Check your installation